The 15 Best Gaming PC In 2025 (Tested & Reviewed)

 This iBUYPOWER Y40 PRO is built for gamers who want elite performance without building a PC from scratch.
 With the 12-core Ryzen 9 7900X and the RTX 5070 Ti under the hood, it’s ready for demanding titles at 1440p Ultra and 4K High settings.

-During testing, the liquid-cooled CPU stayed impressively cool—even while streaming and running rendering tools in the background.
+During stress testing, the liquid cooling system maintained excellent temperature stability, even while multitasking across intensive workloads.
 The 2TB NVMe SSD loads games and software almost instantly, making it ideal for multitaskers.

-If you’re shopping for the Best Gaming PC with AMD architecture that can double as a productivity powerhouse, this rig delivers in both departments.
+If you’re shopping for the best gaming computer with AMD architecture that can double as a productivity powerhouse, this rig delivers in both departments.

 Pros: